pndni/Charge_GM_WM_Properties_Pipeline/README.md

 using FSL tools and the T1 image in the following steps.

 1. Extract brain (BET) and crop image to reduce image size
-2. Classify tissues using FAST
+2. Classify tissues using FAST (voxels are considered WM or GM if FAST estimates that voxel as being 90% that tissue. i.e., the partial volume outputs are thresholded at 0.9)

 A lobe map and brain mask are provided with the pipeline.
 These are in MNI reference space, and need to be transformed to native (T1) space